RyanEmslie/checkin-app/client/README.md

 **Need help**
-[] - Proper location to catch Schema type error on client side [] - Am I putting too much in render()?
+[] - Proper location to catch Schema type error on client side [x] - Am I putting too much in render()?
-[] - Conditional rendering instead of try/catch on AppNav from Locations [] - need unique key on delete button in locations
-[] - axios.delete is not re-rendering component
+[x] - Conditional rendering instead of try/catch on AppNav from Locations [x] - need unique key on delete button in locations [x] - axios.delete is not re-rendering component
 [] - concurrently not working

 **Todo**
-[] - Add form validation
+[] - Use passport or authO to limit access to read/write to database [] - Add form validation
 [] - 'Submitted' message when the user form is submitted [] - Unique color markers